-• reader - PDF file reader instance from which the clone should be created.

-• after_page_append (Callable[[PageObject], None]) - Callback function that is invoked after each page is appended to the writer.
-Signature includes a reference to the appended page (delegates to append_pages_from_reader).
-The single parameter of the callback is a reference to the page just appended to the document.
+- reader PDF file reader instance from which the clone should be created. - after\page\append (Callable[[PageObject], None]) Callback function that is invoked after each page is appended to the writer.
+Signature includes a reference to the appended page (delegates to append\pages\from\reader).
+The single parameter of the callback is a reference to the page just appended to the document. - clone\reader\document\root(reader: PdfReader) → None reader - PdfReader from the document root should be copied.

-'''

-clone\reader\document\root(reader: PdfReader) \rightarrow None

-'''